shawBrank/1804test/readme.txt

-what a nice day today!
+what a bad day today!